 9th – 10th September 2014 - The University Of Nottingham, UK

-The organizing committee would thank everyone that attended VFUA-2014 and made it such a interesting and fulfilling event.
+The organizing committee would like to thank everyone that attended VFUA-2014 and made it such a interesting and fulfilling event.
 We are currently collating all of the talks and hope to make most of them available at some point soon.

 watch this space!